microsoft/terminal/doc/specs/#1595 - Suggestions UI/Suggestions-UI.md

 The Terminal will have no way to localize suggestions that are provided via [shell-driven autocompletion].
 These are just verbatim strings that the shell told us to use.
-We don't consider this to be something to worry abbout, however.
+We don't consider this to be something to worry about, however.
 This is no different than the fact that Terminal cannot localize the `Get-Help` (or any other) output of PowerShell.